Approximate Bayesian Computation with Path Signatures: Approximate Bayesian computation with path signatures

-Though signatures are infinite-dimensional objects, we can leverage their kernel representation (see Definition \ref{def:SK}) to compute the distance between two paths as the norm induced by the associated inner product.
-For two time series, $\bx$ and $\by$, we can treat the signature transform formally as a \emph{summary statistic}, $\bs(\bx) = \sig(\bx)$, and compute
+Though signatures are infinite-dimensional objects, we can leverage their kernel representation (see Definition \ref{def:sig_kern}) to compute the distance between two sequences $\bd{x}, \bd{y}$ as the norm induced by the associated signature inner product.
+That is, for two time series $\bd{x}$ and $\bd{y}$, we can interpret the signature of their lifted paths as a \emph{summary statistic}, $\bd{s}(\bd{x}) = \sig{\bd{x}}$, and compute